 Is there a better way to do this?

-Solution: Segment users by the behaviour exhibited in their last session
+Solution: Segment users by the behavior exhibited in their last session

 This way, when you're sending an in-app notification prompting users to rate and review your app, you can exclude users who experienced an app crash in their last session - including only those who have recently made a purchase.
 It's a highly effective segmentation strategy to ensure that one is contextually engaging only to those users who are more likely to give favorable ratings and reviews.

 Similarly, you can also segment users based on the value of their last purchase to contextually engage with them.
 For example, you can create a segment of customers whose last purchase equals a certain amount, preferably higher than the average, and was made more than two months ago.
 You can then use this segment to send a discount coupon for their next purchase, periodically.